shrutiujlan/Data-Visualization-Portfolio/final-project-part-two.md

 ### Interviewee 2: Asian, Working Professional, M(28) , NYC
 #### Key Insights:
 - The first dashboard was easy to understand and provided interesting insights.
-- However, the scatterplot in particular in the Dashboard  2 was difficult to understand in the flirst glance ; a box plot might be clearer.
+- However, the scatterplot in particular in the Dashboard  2 was difficult to understand in the first glance ; a box plot might be clearer.
 - The "Inspection Grade by Cuisine and Boro" graphs  sparked their curiosity.
 - Legends should be ordered correctly, and a consistent color theme is recommended.
 - The map and bar graph showing grades by boro both are representing the same data or idea; consider removing one.